Irtebat/cfk-reference-deployments/kafka_replicator_nginx_flink/auth/readme.md

 # Overview
 This guide provides the steps to deploy Confluent Platform using the Confluent for Kubernetes Operator with the following configuration profile:

-##### Platform Profile
-- CP version : 7.9
-- CFK version : 2.11.0
-- Deployment runs in KRaft mode
-- Components :
-  - Kafka Brokers
-  - KRaft Controllers
-- Workload Scheduling:
-  - This reference uses NodeAffinity.
-Refer <a href="https://docs.confluent.io/operator/current/co-schedule-workloads.html#:~:text=Pod%20topology%20constraints%20only%20apply%20to%20pods%20within%20the%20same%20namespace.&text=You%20can%20configure%20CFK%20to,running%20on%20the%20same%20node.">here</a> for details on Pod scheduling in CFK and other available options.
-  - The configured values in manifest files, lead to co-location of component.
-Update the scheudling to match your requirement.

 ##### Security profile

 Confluent Platform cluster is setup with the following security: